KRliang04/DSP_model/README.md

 We used and adapted open source data -- DSTC 2 which contains a number of dialogs related to restaurant search.
 You can find it [here](http://camdial.org/~mh521/dstc/)

-Before running the code please download the google word2vec model and put it in the google model folder [download](https://drive.google.com/uc?id=0B7XkCwpI5KDYNlNUTTlSS21pQmM&export=download)
+Before running the code please download the google word2vec model [download](https://drive.google.com/uc?id=0B7XkCwpI5KDYNlNUTTlSS21pQmM&export=download)

 ### Training the model: